xacaciax/get-oriented/README.md

-# get-oriented
+# Get Oriented
-Object oriented programming design patterns
+A play space for creating and playing with different design patterns.
+Inspired by https://refactoring.guru/